mohitvermax/question-answer-aggregator/README.md

 ## Troubleshooting

-- **Permission Errors**: Make sure your Hugging Face token has the appropriate permissions and the model is accessible.
+- **Permission Errors**: Make sure that you have permission to access the custom endpoint from which the LLM will be inferenced.
 - **Slow Generation**: Some larger models may take time to load.
 The tool implements a waiting mechanism for this.
 - **JSON Parsing Errors**: The tool includes robust error handling for various formats returned by different models.

 ## Recommended Models

-If you encounter permission issues, try these publicly available models:
+If you encounter permission issues, try these publicly available Hugging Face models:

 - mistralai/Mistral-7B-Instruct-v0.2
 - microsoft/Phi-2